 - And the fear of losing something we have.

-In my experience, when it comes to finances, most of us on the journey to self-love either worry about not having enough security or losing any sense of security they have.
-When you love yourself, you have faith in you; you trust your instincts; you believe in your resiliency and ability to be resourceful to meet your basic needs.
+In my experience, when it comes to finances, most of us on the journey to self-love either worry about not having enough security or losing any sense of security we have.
+When you love yourself, you have faith in yourself and your spending habits.

 Freedom from fear of failure.